 - Easter-themed Legos or puzzles would also be fun.

-More Easter basket gifts for older kids and teens
+More great Easter gifts for older kids and teens

 - Tweens and teens still enjoy a visit from the Easter Bunny.
 As Easter basket fillers, they might like cool gifts like temporary tattoos or art supplies in addition to candy.

-- A jump rope, a fun outdoor game, or an Easter-themed puzzle.
+- A jump rope, a fun outdoor game, an Easter-themed puzzle, or other seasonal items like cute Easter-themed socks.

-- Bath bombs or nail polish also make a fun addition to kids’ Easter baskets.
+- Bath bombs or nail polish also make a fun addition to kids’ Easter baskets, as do Easter-themed nail stickers.

 We’re Elizabeth & Anna!